klidi/assessment/README.md

 The solution is very simple, in case of extensive amount of pluged in services we can move $avaiableSource in the config file

+THANK YOU FOR TAKING TIME AND REVIEWING MY ASSESSMENT :)